SitecorePowerShell/Console/Documentation/Markdown/Add-Rendering.md

-# Add-Rendering
+﻿# Add-Rendering

-Adds Rendering to Item.
+Adds a rendering to a chosen device for the presentation of an item.

 ## Syntax